 \section{Abstract}

 Many modern datasets exhibit dependencies among observations as well as variables.
-This gives rise to the challenging problem of analyzing high-dimensional matrix-variate data with unknown dependence structures.
-To address this challenge, Kalaitzis et. al. (2013) proposed the Bigraphical Lasso (BiGLasso), an estimator for precision matrices of matrix-normals based on the Cartesian product of graphs.
-Subsequently, Greenewald, Zhou and Hero (GZH 2019) introduced a multiway tensor generalization of the BiGLasso estimator, known as the TeraLasso estimator.
-In this paper, we provide sharper rates of convergence in the Frobenius and operator norm for both BiGLasso and TeraLasso estimators for estimating inverse covariance matrices.
+A decade ago, Kalaitzis et. al. (2013) proposed the Bigraphical Lasso, an estimator for precision matrices of matrix-normals based on the Cartesian product of graphs; they observed that the associativity of the Kronecker sum yields an approach to the modeling of datasets organized into 3 or higher-order tensors.
+Subsequently, Greenewald, Zhou and Hero (2019) explored this possibility to a great extent, by introducing the tensor graphical Lasso (TeraLasso) for estimating sparse $L$-way decomposable inverse covariance matrices for all $L \ge 2$, and showing the rates of convergence in the Frobenius and operator norms for estimating this class of inverse covariance matrices for sub-gaussian tensor-valued data.
+In this paper, we provide sharper rates of convergence for both Bigraphical and TeraLasso estimators for inverse covariance matrices.
 This improves upon the rates presented in GZH 2019.
-In particular, (a) we strengthen the bounds for the relative errors in the operator and Frobenius norm by a factor of approximately $\log p$; (b) Crucially, this improvement allows for finite-sample estimation errors in both norms to be derived for the two-way Kronecker sum model.
+In particular, (a) we strengthen the bounds for the relative errors in the operator and Frobenius norm by a factor of approximately $\log p$; (b) Crucially, this improvement allows for finite sample estimation errors in both norms to be derived for the two-way Kronecker sum model.
+This closes the gap between the low single-sample error for the two-way model as observed in GZH 2019 and the lack of theoretical guarantee for this particular case.
 The two-way regime is important because it is the setting that is the most theoretically challenging, and simultaneously the most common in applications.
-Normality is not needed in our proofs; instead, we consider sub-gaussian ensembles and derive tight concentration of measure bounds, using tensor unfolding techniques.
-The proof techniques may be of independent interest.
+Part of this work was presented as a short conference paper in IEEE International Symposium on Information Theory (ISIT 2024).
+In the current paper, we elaborate on the Kronecker Sum model, highlight the proof strategy and provide full proofs of all main theorems.
+Normality is not needed in our proofs; instead, we consider subgaussian ensembles and derive tight concentration of measure bounds, using tensor unfolding techniques.